bristermitten/kemtls/README.md

 These modifications were tested by running the McTiny test executable along with the McTiny client/server executables to ensure that the functionality remained intact.

 Due to a minor incompatibility between the two libraries, these changes subtly broke the client/server implementation, causing packets to be incorrectly formed by the client.
 As my library delegates to some of the McTiny library, this also causes my implementation to break in a similarly subtle way.
 Fixing this broke the test executable.
 Rather than spend (any more) hours trying to debug this, this is left as-is as an acceptable compromise for this proof-of-concept implementation.
 (If you're curious, the issue seems to be that PQClean's headers for length constants differ slightly.
-Specifically, `crypto_kem_mceliece6960119_CIPHERTEXTBYTES` seems to sometimes be expected to be 194, the length of the pure ciphertext, and sometimes 226, the length of the pure ciphertext + the authentication header)
+Specifically, `crypto_kem_mceliece6960119_CIPHERTEXTBYTES` seems to sometimes be expected to be 194, the length of the pure ciphertext, and sometimes 226, the length of the pure ciphertext + the authentication header).

+To be explicit, this does not affect our implementation.
+This section is only included as a note of a development challenge.

 This modified version of the McTiny library is included in the `mctiny/` directory.

 ## Limitations

+### Cookies
-As previously mentioned, the McTiny implementation does not do cookie expiry/refresh.
+As previously mentioned, the McTiny implementation does not do cookie rotation.
 If we were using UDP, this might mean the server is vulnerable to replay attacks.
 However, since we use TCP, we do not need to design with packet loss or reordering in mind, and thus the server only accepts packets in the expected order.
 This means that replayed packets will be either ignored or rejected.

+### Pre-distributed Keys
 The biggest limitation of this implementation is that it only supports pre-distributed keys.
 Adding support for certificates would be likely require significant changes to the McTiny protocol, as the certificate would need to be sent and verified before the McTiny flow begins.
 Classic McEliece cannot be used for signatures, so a separate signature scheme would need to be used.
 This is out of scope for this proof-of-concept implementation.

+### Limited TLS Implementation

+The bare minimum of TLS functionality and packets (ClientHello, ServerHello, ServerFinished, ClientFinished, Application Data) are implemented.
+A more reliable implementation would include McTiny in its supported cipher suites message, and implement this McTiny + KEMTLS as a proper TLS extension.

+### Reducing Round Trips and Packet Sizes

+While we merge the ClientHello with McTiny Phase 0, there is potential room for further improvements.
+The size of a public key fragment could be increased thanks to the guarantee of reliable delivery provided by TCP, reducing the number of fragments needed.
+Additionally, it might be possible to merge some of the McTiny packets with KEMTLS packets to reduce the overall number of round trips.
+However, these optimisations are left for future work.

 # Generative AI Disclaimer